nu-jliu/allen.github.io/_projects/diffusion-policy-assistive-action-prediction.md

 ## Diffusion Policy

 ### What is a diffusion model?
 [Diffusion models](https://en.wikipedia.org/wiki/Diffusion_model) were introduced in 2015 as a method of learning a model that can sample from highly complex probability distributions.
-The models used in this project are based on the [denoising diffusion probabilistic model (DDPM)](https://en.wikipedia.org/wiki/Diffusion_model), introduced in 2020.
+The models used in this project are based on the [denoising diffusion probabilistic model (DDPM)](https://en.wikipedia.org/wiki/Diffusion_model#Denoising_diffusion_model), introduced in 2020.

-A classic use of this type of model is image generation, where by training the model on a set of images, the model could then generate new images that approximate the input set.
+A classic use of this type of model is image generation, where by training the model on a set of images, the model can then generate new images that approximate the input set.

 {:refdef: style="text-align: center;"}
 ![DDPM Image Generation](/assets/images/diffusion-policy-assistive-action-prediction/ddpm-image-generation.png){: width="70%"}